chaobikashgogoi/TEA-GARDEN-SPILTER/README.md

 # Tea Estate Excel Splitter 🫖

-This program reads an Excel file, looks at Column C (Tea Estate), and creates a new Excel file with one sheet per tea estate (including blanks).
+This program reads an Excel file, looks at Column B (Tea Estate), and creates a new Excel file with one sheet per tea estate (including blanks).

 ## How to Use